syeddabeer/NR-5-PF/README.txt

-% The code has been prepared for the submission of Assignment 2 for EPS 615
+% The code has been prepared NR

 1. Put all the .m files in the same directory.